2022 San Francisco Board of Supervisors election: Candidates

+Results

 District 6

-Incumbent Supervisor Matt Dorsey sought reelection.
-Dorsey was appointed to the seat in 2022 by Mayor London Breed to fill the remainder of Matt Haney's term after he was elected to the California State Assembly.
+The incumbent supervisor was Matt Dorsey, who was first appointed to the seat in 2022 by Mayor London Breed in order to fill the remainder of Matt Haney's term.
+Hayney had resigned the seat after he was elected to the California State Assembly.
+Dorsey ran for a full term, and won the election against Honey Mahogany.